Home/Supplements/Epigallocatechin gallate

 How does EGCG help with weight loss?

-EGCG can boost metabolism and increase fat oxidation, which may help in weight management.
+EGCG boosts metabolism and increases fat oxidation, which can aid in weight management.

 Are there any side effects of taking EGCG?